nguyenkhangme/Auto-Organize-Your-Google-Drive/README.md

 - Using file extension:
   - Move files with png, jpg, PNG, and JPG extensions to folder photos
-  - Move files with gdoc extensions to folder gdoc (Normally your google docs, sheet, form, and slides files will be saved directly in the My Drive folder, this makes the Drive folder become a mess)
+  - Move files with gdoc extensions to the folder gdoc (Normally your google docs, sheet, form, and slides files will be saved directly in the My Drive folder, this makes the Drive folder become a mess)
 - Using file name:
   - Move gdoc files with Untitled in name to folder Untitled